w3c/wai-curricula/content/content-author/data-tables.md

 Optional ideas to teach the learning outcomes:

 * Demonstrate use of assistive technologies to navigate data tables.
-Emphasize how table headers are announced together with the data cells they are associated to.
+Emphasize how table headers are announced before or after the data cells they are associated to.
-* Explain that table header cells describe the type of information included in a row or column.
 * Show examples of table header cells.
 Explain that table headers contain succinct and clear information about the data the column or row contains.
 * Introduce accessible tools that produce appropriate markup for header cells.
 Explain how to designate a given cell as header and how to define the header scope using the tool's user interface.